Ad Blocker Detected

 Our website is made possible by displaying online advertisements to our visitors.
 Please consider supporting us by disabling your ad blocker.

-Arsenic is a toxic element that affects the normal cellular processes.
+Arsenic is a toxic element that affects normal cellular processes.
 Arsenic causes poisoning of the glycolysis and TCA cycle by inhibiting their key enzymes while it also suppresses the hematopoietic and immune system as well as it is also associated with cancer.

-Chronic and acute exposure to the arsenic is commonly associated with the leukopenia, and anemia mediated by the damage to the hematopoiesis while it causes immunotoxicity mediated by the damage to the hormonal and cell-mediated immunity.
+Chronic and acute exposure to the arsenic is commonly associated with leukopenia, and anemia mediated by the damage to the hematopoiesis while it causes immunotoxicity mediated by the damage to the hormonal and cell-mediated immunity.
 Arsenic also leads to the apoptosis of the immune cells including B lymphocytes, macrophages, and T lymphocytes.

 The ability of arsenic to suppress the hematopoiesis and to induce the immunotoxicity on different immune cells suggest that arsenic and its compounds (arsenicals) may involve the inhibition of the cytokine receptors and their downstream signaling pathways.
 Because of the importance of the JAK-STAT pathway in the cytokine receptor-mediated signaling in the immune cells, researchers have studied whether the arsenic interferes with the JAK-STATE pathway of the cytokine receptor.

 Arsenic inactivates the JAK-STAT signaling pathway